“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 “Pity.
 I’d love to see you on the cross.”

 “We’ll see.”
 He regarded her, and she did her best not to squirm.
 It was as if he saw through her words and into her darkest fantasies.
-“As Damien said, Ben and Lana will be back later.”
-He nodded towards the couple.
-“They’ll be performing a rose ceremony in private.”
+“As Damien said, Ben and Lana will be back later.
+So you can’t say your farewells until then.
+Their rose ceremony will be held in private.”

 Damien led the two from the room.
-Lana followed her husband, a couple of feet behind him.
+Lana followed her husband, a step behind him.

 Julia finished the rest of her drink, then placed the empty glass on a server’s tray.